 Treatment for joint pain depends on what's causing it.
 In many cases, over-the-counter medicines like NSAIDs and home care with rest, ice, elevation and braces or wraps can help control your pain.

 Sometimes, you might need other medicines, physical therapy or even surgery to treat the underlying cause of your pain.
-Talk to your doctor to find out what treatments might work best for you.
+Orthopaedics at Main Line Health offers a team of orthopaedic experts who can quickly diagnose your issues and develop a personalized treatment plan.